banzaicloud/pipeline/docs/pipeline-howto.md

 ### Grant access to desired GitHub organizations

 Navigate to `http://{control_plane_public_ip}` in your web browser and grant access for the organizations that contain the GitHub repositories that you want to hook into the CI/CD workflow.
-Than click authorize access.
+Then click authorize access.

+All the services of the Pipeline may take some time to fully initialize, thus the page may not load at first.
+Please give it some time and retry.

 ### Hook repositories to CI/CD flow